-The Regional Parks and Trails Committee looks after maintenance and upgrades on trails in Mount Geoffrey Regional Nature Park, the adjoining Mount Geoffrey Crown Lands, and the Roadside Trails.
-The Committee is also responsible for maintenance of the Regional Community Parks at the following beach accesses: Sandpiper Beach, Grassy Point, Hidden Beach, Clamshell Beach, Tralee Point.
+The Regional Parks and Trails Advisory Committee is the community liason group between Hornby and the Comox Valley Regional District (CVRD) who manage the maintenance and upgrades on trails in Mount Geoffrey Regional Nature Park, the adjoining Mount Geoffrey Crown Lands, and the Roadside Trails.
+The CVRD is also responsible for maintenance of the Regional Community Parks at the following beach accesses: Sandpiper Beach, Grassy Point, Hidden Beach, Clamshell Beach, Tralee Point.

 Share your ideas, questions or concerns with the Committee by email: firstname.lastname@example.org

 Mount Geoffrey Regional Nature Park was established to preserve the natural environment and diverse landscapes found in the centre of Hornby Island.
 The 333 hectare (823 acre) park is adjacent to the Mount Geoffrey Escarpment Provincial Park and a large area of Crown Land, designated as an environmental protection and groundwater recharge area by the Islands Trust.
 The entire area was logged in the early 1900’s, but now supports a healthy second growth ecosystem and several stands of old growth Douglas Fir.
 Rising in a series of benchlands, there is a vertical difference of 250 metres within the Park.
 The western escarpment provides panoramic views of Denman Is., Vancouver Is. and the Beaufort Range.